Back to blog

 It runs on one PC.
 BenchVue is a local desktop tool.
 Sharing a test sequence, version-controlling it, or handing it to another engineer in another lab is manual.

+TestFlow (AI-native, vendor-neutral).
 TestFlow is built for the bench BenchVue cannot fully cover: mixed-vendor, shared across a team, and driven from a plain-English request instead of a front panel.

 • Multi-vendor by design.
 TestFlow speaks SCPI to instruments from any vendor, so a Keysight DMM, a Tektronix scope, and a third-party power supply live in the same workflow.
+You add an instrument by picking the manufacturer and model and pasting its VISA address (USB, LAN, GPIB, or serial).

 • Browser-based and shareable.
 Workflows live in the browser, so a sequence you build in one lab runs the same way in another.